JarvisYeh/Ad-Comp-Network/README.md

 Server listening on 1000
 -----------------------------------------------------------
 ```
+Host 2 as server could not hear the UDP packet from port 1000 since it's been dropped by switch.

 ###### Host 3
 ```
 Connecting to host 10.0.0.2, port 1000
 iperf3: error - unable to read from stream socket: Resource temporarily unavailable.
 ```
+UDP packet transfer from h3 to h2 port 1000 is blocked, therefore, the there is no response from server.
+Switch drop the packet directly.

 #### Port 1100
 ###### Host 2